Mueller UltraTemp MT-175 Toaster Oven In-depth Review

 The Toast function is where both the lower and upper heating elements work.
 Nonetheless, the oven still provides all the basic functions for its intended purposes.

-1.0 Interior
+6.0 Interior

-However, if grease splashes onto the heating elements while cooking, it’ll leave permanent stains.
+If grease splashes onto the heating elements while cooking, it’ll leave permanent stains.
 This is why they usually have guards which this oven also has.
+However, having only two can usually lead to uneven heat distribution compared to four or more heating elements.

 Capacity

 We could fit four slices of toast, a 9-inch pizza but we could barely fit a 3 lb chicken inside the Mueller, unlike the same-sized Breville BOV450XL.
-We measured the cooking chamber volume to be around 12.81 liters, slightly different than the manufacturer’s provided capacity of 11.67 liters.
+We measured the cooking chamber volume to be around 12.81 liters, slightly different from the manufacturer’s provided capacity of 11.67 liters.
 However, it could just be a difference in measuring standards.

 Power Cord